Joe-CDN/Game-Engines-Labs/README.txt

 - First, added a sound file into the new 'Sounds' folder
 - created audio source component on the player
-- created public audio clip variable in script
+- created public audio clip variable in singleton script
-- played audio clip wheneer player collided with an objec that was't the ground
+- played audio clip whenever player collided with an objec that was't the ground

 Singleton Pattern:

 - created a text label to display health
-- made a public text variable in script to access label
+- created game manager object
-- made a private int to store health
+- created a singleton pattern script to store value for player health, move speed and jump height
--
+- accessed values from singleton script by other scripts